justprateek/medic_bot/data/nlu/nlu-med.md

 - Restless nights
 - Cant sleep at nights
 - Feels night are very long
+- i think i have insomnia
+- how to cure my insomnia
+- i am suffering from insomnia
+- feeling very painful due to insomnia
+- i have been recently suffering with insomnia

 ## intent:problem_psychosis
 - I am having hallucinations